Skip to content

 • Download game files and updates.

-• Play games on mobile devices or moderate-paced online multiplayer and RPG games on PC and consoles.
+• Play games on mobile devices or moderate-paced online multiplayer and RPG games.

 • Stream some gameplay content to audiences.

 Consider higher speed plans if you’re a competitive gamer or professionally stream 4K and 8K gaming content to audiences.
-Higher speed plans will provide more speed and bandwidth to improve your gaming experience, as well as that of your audience.
+Higher speed plans will provide good connection speeds and bandwidth to improve your gaming experience, as well as that of your audience.

 Get moving